kuwaai/genai-os/src/executor/README.md

 **3. Connect to Cloud Model**

-You can use API Keys to connect to cloud models such as Gemini Pro or ChatGPT.
+You can use API Keys to connect to cloud models such as Gemini or ChatGPT.

 - Start the executor with the following commands.
 The `api_key` is optional and will default to the global value.